-I. The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013
+I. The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 rgtion of Designs and DPRs of Major and Minor Bridges to be ni Permanent Timber Bridges (SPT) in The State of Meghalaya

 This Act is used for acquisition of land for public purposes.
 The components of the Acts are (a) Land acquisition, (b) Compensation and (c) Resettlement and Rehabilitation Provisions.